 ‘Peace is a sacred goal and a basic need for our people and the rest of the world.
 We, the people of Afghanistan believe that securing peace, enduring stability and developing Afghanistan can be only achieved through mutual understanding and acceptance of each other.’

-The Causeway Institute brings together many of the key players in Northern Ireland politics who have been involved in peace-building and conflict resolution and seeks to share their experience with those who are in or are emerging from conflict in their own region.
+The Causeway Initiative brings together many of the key players in Northern Ireland politics who have been involved in peace-building and conflict resolution and seeks to share their experience with those who are in or are emerging from conflict in their own region.
 It is this un-paralelled experience that the FCO recognised; they have tasked Causeway to undertake a programme in Afghanistan to work alongside the representatives of the Afghan people to share our experience of promoting reconciliation in a post-conflict scenario.

 There have been several engagements by Causeway in Afghanistan.
 A major focus for us has been building a partnership with the High Peace Council there and the Chairman and other associates have spent several sessions mentoring them and discussing the Northern Ireland experience.

-The first part of the programme involved the Chairman of the Causeway Institute, Rt Hon Jeffrey Donaldson MP, accompanied by our Advisory Panel member Mr Denis Haughey, participating in an International Peace Conference in Kabul in September 2012.
+The first part of the programme involved the Chairman of the Causeway Initiative, Rt Hon Jeffrey Donaldson MP, accompanied by our Advisory Panel member Mr Denis Haughey, participating in an International Peace Conference in Kabul in September 2012.

 Both were invited as guest speakers to the International Peace Conference, as part of Afghan Peace and National Unity Week, to discuss their experiences about living though a reconciliation process and to answer questions from the audience.
 Whilst they were in Kabul they met with members of the High Peace Council and were thanked personally by Chairman Rabbani.